ari-dasci/S-MOEvoPruneDeepTL/README.md

 # S-MOEvoPruneDeepTL

-Repository of the paper of Multiobjective evolutionary pruning Deep Neural Networks with Transfer Learning for improving their performance and robustness
+This is the official repository of Multiobjective evolutionary pruning of Deep Neural Networks with Transfer Learning for improving their performance and robustness